resoluteworks/invirt/docs/docs/framework/data-querying/example.md

 }
 ```

-Several things to unpack here.
+Several things to unpack here, so let's start with `queryValuesFilter()` itself.

-The `queryValuesFilter()` function builds a `QueryValuesFilter` object which stores the individual
+This function builds a `QueryValuesFilter` object which stores the configuration
-lambdas defined with the function's scope for how query parameters should be transformed into
+(lambdas) how to transform query parameters into[DataFilter](/docs/api/invirt-data/data-filter)
-[DataFilter](/docs/api/invirt-data/data-filter) objects at runtime.
-This object can then be applied
-to a `Request` to run the defined lambdas against its query parameter values, and produce the final `DataFilter`
+objects at runtime.
+This object can then be applied to a `Request` to produce the final
-(or `null` if none of the expected parameters are present).
+`DataFilter`, or `null` if none of the expected parameters are present.

 ```kotlin
 val ordersFilter = queryValuesFilter {...}